bevly0101/frontend_GM/README.md

 # How to use :grey_question:

-## download musics from spotify and YouTube links
+## download musics with the name song:
 ![](https://github.com/bevly0101/frontend_gm/blob/main/public/images/tuto.gif)